ABCD-ReproNim/projects/README.md

 ## Contributing

-The ABCD-ReproNim course's project week is limited to **enrolled** students with a valid data use certification (DUC) for the ABCD dataset.
+The ABCD-ReproNim course's project week is limited to students with a valid data use certification (DUC) for the ABCD dataset.

 However, you can propose a project long before the project week, and even before you have a DUC, as long as you are an enrolled student.